 MC Law is committed to providing our students with externships free of discrimination and harassment.
-The externship working environments should be one where all students feel
+The externship working environments should be one where all students feel welcome to participate, where all students are safe from harassment and discrimination, and where any disabilities students may have been reasonably accommodated.

-If you have any concerns about your organization's ability to provide a work experience in accordance with the above policies, please contact Professor Anderson.
+If you have any concerns about your organization's ability to provide a work experience in accordance with the above policies, please contact Professor Copeland.

-M. Helpful Resources and Links
+E. Helpful Resources and Links

-The MC Law Legal Extern Program is run year-round by Professor Linda Anderson, who is always available to be a resource for you.
+The MC Law Legal Extern Program is run year-round by Professor Meta Copeland, who is always available to be a resource for you.
 Additionally, you might be interested in the following resources:

-- ABA Standards Rules of Procedure for Approval of Law Schools, Chapter 3, Standard 304: www.americanbar.org/groups/legal_education/resources/standards.html.
-This is the Standard that governs externship programs for which students receive school credit. - Beryl Blaustone, Teaching Law Students to Self-Critique and to Develop Critical Clinical Self-Awareness in Performance, 13 CLIN.L.REV.
+• ABA Standards Rules of Procedure for Approval of Law Schools, Chapter 3, Standard 304: www.americanbar.org/groups/legal\education/resources/standards.html.
+This is the Standard that governs externship programs for which students receive school credit.

+- Beryl Blaustone, Teaching Law Students to Self-Critique and to Develop Critical Clinical Self-Awareness in Performance, 13 CLIN.L.REV.
 601 (2006). - Barbara A. Blanco & Sande L. Buhai, Externship Field Supervision: Effective Techniques for Training Supervisors and Students, 10 Clin.
 L. Rev. 611 (2004). - Bernadette T. Feeley, Training Field Supervisors to Be Efficient and Effective Critics of Student Writing, 15 Clin.
 L. Rev. 211 (2009). - Susan K. McClellan, Externships for Millennial Generation Law Students: Bridging the Generation Gap, 15 Clin.
 L. Rev. 255 (2009).

-III.
-Contact Information
+F. Contact Information